 - 2 cups farro - rinsed

-- 16 ounces fresh strawberries
+- 16 oz fresh strawberries

-- 6 ounces fresh blueberries
+- 6 oz fresh blueberries

-- As the farro cooks or cools, prepare the pesto.
-In the bowl of a small food processor add the minced garlic, basil, pine nuts, olive oil or avocado (I chose avocado), parmesan and juice from 1/2 a lemon.
+- As the farro cooks and cools, prepare the pesto.
+In the bowl of a small food processor add the minced garlic, basil, pine nuts, olive oil or avocado (I chose avocado), parmesan cheese and juice from 1/2 a lemon.
 Process until smooth, with little bits of the basil remaining (no need to make a puree).
 Season with salt + pepper, to taste.

 - With the farro cooled and pesto prepared, assemble your salad.